lyradnis1/bot_systems_back_end/README.md

 If you already have SCOTT downloaded in Cloud shell you can skip steps 1-3.

 ```
-# 1. Navigate to project (Fishbot-Brad)
+# 1. Navigate to project (Fishbot-Brad) in Google Cloud Run website.

-# 2. Activate Cloud Shell
+# 2. Activate Cloud Shell (In Top right, Click on 2nd to last on the left icon.)

 # 3. Clone SCOTT into virtual desktop on cloud shell.
+(Will need to use APP password, see tutorials for more info)

 # 4. Edit Code as necessary

-# 5. Deploy To Cloud using cloud command (TODO add cloud command)
+# 5. Deploy To Cloud using cloud command (See tutorials for more info)

 ```
 # Disclaimer: This approach only works for a solo developer.
 Other developers will not be able to view/edit your code in the cloud shell from another computer.